Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 VALUES (seq_person.nextval,'Lars','Monsen');
 The SQL statement above would insert a new record into the "Persons" table.
 The "ID" column would be assigned the next number from the seq_person sequence.
 The "FirstName" column would be set to "Lars" and the "LastName" column would be set to "Monsen".

+81. What are valid constraints in MySQL?

+SQL constraints are used to specify rules for the data in a table.

+Constraints are used to limit the type of data that can go into a table.
+This ensures the accuracy and reliability of the data in the table.
+If there is any violation between the constraint and the data action, the action is aborted.

+Constraints can be column level or table level.
+Column level constraints apply to a column, and table level constraints apply to the whole table.

+The following constraints are commonly used in SQL:

+NOT NULL - Ensures that a column cannot have a NULL value

+UNIQUE - Ensures that all values in a column are different

+PRIMARY KEY - A combination of a NOT NULL and UNIQUE .
+Uniquely identifies each row in a table

+FOREIGN KEY - Uniquely identifies a row/record in another table

+CHECK - Ensures that all values in a column satisfies a specific condition

+DEFAULT - Sets a default value for a column when no value is specified

+INDEX - Used to create and retrieve data from the database very quickly